gatsbyjs/gatsby/docs/tutorial/part-eight/index.md

 Once this starts, you can now view your site at `localhost:9000`.

-Now let's run our first Lighthouse test.
+Now let's run your first Lighthouse test.
 To do so, open the site in Chrome (if you didn't already do so) and then open up the Chrome DevTools.
 Now click on the "Audits" tab where you'll see a screen that looks like:

 ![Lighthouse audit start](./lighthouse-audit.png)